aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 4

 Let's add some properties to our `datatype`s.
-Replace the two exicting `datatype`s with this.
+Replace the two existing `datatype`s with this.

 <!-- !test check container datatypes -->
 ```dafny